 Geolocation masking: This scheme diverts ad spend from target geolocations to irrelevant geolocations typically with lower CPMs.
 Advertisers may think they are, for example, buying ads in the UK which is their target market, when in reality their ads are never displayed to UK users.
 The advertiser is still charged premium CPMs for traffic that costs considerably less while the fraudsters pocket the difference.

 With AdHash, no more ad budgets will be wasted on geolocation masking.
-This is achieved by encrypting the advertiser’s target criteria in the creative.
+This is achieved by encrypting the advertiser’s targeting criteria in the ad itself.
 This way, the ad can only be decrypted if the criteria match the user’s characteristics.
 If the user is located elsewhere, the ad will not be clickable and the advertiser will not be charged.

-Domain spoofing, Methbot and Hyphbot-like operations: The Unique Hash IDs allow us to divert earnings generated by domain spoofing to the wallet IDs of the intended publishers.
-This way fraudsters will no loner be able to profit.
+Domain spoofing, Methbot and Hyphbot-like operations: The unique hash IDs allow us to divert earnings generated by domain spoofing to the wallet IDs of the intended publishers.
+This way fraudsters will not be able to profit.

 Traffic arbitrage: By removing the middlemen and making all identities verifiable through the blockchain, we also eliminate the risk of traffic arbitrage.

-Click farms, accidental clicks, and bot traffic: The AdHash heat map analysis tool allows advertisers to detect fake and accidental clicks and verify the quality of their traffic.
-Click coordinates are recorded for every click and their location can be used to indicate bot activity.
+Click farms, accidental clicks, and bot traffic: The AdHash heatmaps allow advertisers to detect fake and accidental clicks and verify the quality of their traffic.
+Click coordinates are recorded for every click and their position can be used to indicate bot activity.